mneil/opa-dynamodb/docs/README.md

 # OPA DynamoDB

-Infinitely scalable policy store with instantaneous policy updates for use by small and enterprise scale teams wanting to use Open Policy Agent.
+Scalable policy store with real-time policy updates for use by small and enterprise scale teams wanting to use Open Policy Agent.

 OPA DynamoDB adds custom functionality to rego policies to query data from DynamoDB.